Maximum Height of Water Table Solution

 What is Maximum Height of Water Table?

 The Maximum Height of Water Table is defined as the overall maximum height of the upper surface of the zone of saturation.
-The zone of saturation is where the pores and fractures of the ground are saturated with water and is represented as hm = (L/2)*sqrt(R/K) or Maximum Height of Water Table = (Length between tile drain/2)*sqrt(Natural Recharge/Coefficient of Permeability).
-Length between tile drain considered to establish an approximate expression to the water table profile on a horizontal impervious boundary, Natural Recharge is the replenishment of infiltrating groundwater & The Coefficient of Permeability of soil describes how easily a liquid will move through the soil.
+The zone of saturation is where the pores and fractures of the ground are saturated with water and is represented as hm = (L/2)*sqrt(R/K) or Maximum Height of Water Table = (Length between Tile Drain/2)*sqrt(Natural Recharge/Coefficient of Permeability).
+The Length between Tile Drain refers to the approximate expression to the water table profile on a horizontal impervious boundary, The Natural Recharge is a process by which groundwater is replenished naturally when precipitation infiltrates the ground, moving through the soil and rock layers until it reaches the water table & The Coefficient of Permeability of soil describes how easily a liquid will move through the soil.

 How to calculate Maximum Height of Water Table?